jakeyarrington/Code-Test/README.md

 * Don't worry about outputting the data back out, we want to see how you edit we want to see how you modify this data.
 * We're not fussy about which version of PHP you use, as long as it's currently supported and stable.

+## Step 3.
+WordPress Shortcode
+Now that we have made the changes to the age, we then need to put this data into a WordPress shortcode to be displayed on the front-end of a WordPress website.
+Using what you have already created from Step 2 let's echo the peoples information.
+For this task you will need to:

+* Create a WordPress shortcode which can be called on a page
+* Make use of the code you created from Step 2 to echo out each persons details as a list just as you did in Step 1.

+### Notes
+* Make sure that you structure the list the same as you did in Step 1. so that the CSS will still work using the shortcode.
+* Include your stylesheet using standard WordPress style enqueuing function.
+* Please include the shortcode functionality rather than a whole WordPress installation when sending your files back.

 ## That's all folks.
 Please send your completed code back to us where we will review it internally and with yourself.